guanyuming-he/mitocw_lv_dl/readme.md

 - The scripts are written in Python, version 3.

-- To abstract the downloading process of a given URL and title, I define absstract class `video_downloader`
+- To abstract the downloading process of a given URL and title, I define an abstract class `video_downloader` that
     - has a field `__dir: pathlib.Path` and another `__dir_filenames: set` that contains all filenames in the dir.
     - has a method `chdir(new_dir: pathlib.Path)` that sets `__dir` to an existing `new_dir` ajd build `__dir_filenames`.
-    - has an abstract method `download(url: str, title: str)` that downloads video indicated by `url` into `dir` as a file named by `title`.
+    - has an abstract method `download(title: str, url: str)` that downloads video indicated by `url` into `dir` as a file named by `title`.
         - If there is already a file with that name (any extension is okay, so that means if the title is in `__dir_filenames`), then the download call does nothing.
         - After a successful download, the method adds title to `__dir_filenames`.

-- There is a central function `start_download(lecture_video_maps: list, lecture_videos_root: pathlib.Path, downloader: video_downloader)`.
+- There is a central function inside `main.py`:
+`start_download(lecture_video_maps: list, lecture_videos_root: pathlib.Path, downloader: video_downloader)`.
     - Argument `lecture_video_maps` is a `list`: $[m_l \mid l \in L]$, where
         - $L$ is the set of all lectures